borisdev/cpal-llm-chain-demo/README.md

 structure.

 The difference between my new CPAL and the existing PAL chain approach is explained in my [LangChain PR here](https://github.com/hwchase17/langchain/pull/6255).

-## How does will the future application work?

-The app does the following.

-- The user writes causal narrative to define a work-breakdown-structure (WBS).
-- The LLM translates the causal narrative into code.
-- Another user writes a hypothetical question about a proposed change to the WBS.
-- The LLM translates the question into a query.
-- The application runs the query and generates a report on the counterfactual outcome to the hypothetical question.